Skip to main content

 George B. Thomas

 Imagine standing at the edge of a high mountain cliff, arms open, the wind howling with wild freedom all around you.
 Below is everything uncertain, results you can't control, outcomes you can't predict.
 Behind you is everything familiar: systems, metrics, accolades, the illusion of control.
-And then there's a voice, calm but commanding, saying, "Humble yourself under My mighty hand, and in due time, I will lift you up."
+And then there's a voice, calm but commanding, saying, "Humble yourself under My mighty hand, and in due time, I'll lift you up."

 That's the crossroads where life, business, and faith intersect.
 And 1 Peter 5:6 is the compass pointing forward.